-VDOE is monitoring the implementation of cost-based payment rates to understand the extent to which rates are driving quality improvement, increased compensation, and increased retention year over year.
-The models and cost data will be updated every 2-3 years, or more frequently as needed to address technical corrections or respond to major changes in state or federal policies.
+VDOE is continuously monitoring the implementation of cost-based payment rates to understand the extent to which rates are driving quality improvement, increased compensation, and increased staff retention year over year.
+The models and cost data will be updated at least every 3 years, or more frequently as needed to address technical corrections or respond to major changes in state or federal policies.

-&lt;sup>26 Bassok et al., Teacher Turnover in Child Care: Pre-Pandemic Evidence from Virginia, EdPolicyWorks at the University of Virginia, 2021, https://files.elfsightcdn.com/022b8cb9-839c-4bc2-992e-cefccb8e877e/b8dd96c5-11e5-4fce-b7af-bd24e2ec9ad2.pdf.
+21 Bassok et al., Teacher Turnover in Child Care: Pre-Pandemic Evidence from Virginia, EdPolicyWorks at the University of Virginia, 2021, https://files.elfsightcdn.com/022b8cb9-839c-4bc2-992e-cefccb8e877e/b8dd96c5-11e5-4fce-b7af-bd24e2ec9ad2.pdf.